realmbgl/kudo-tutorial/README.md

 In the following we describe the roles that each of the YAML artifacts plays and what they capture.

 #### framework-type
-The framework type defines a type of service, e.g. elastic.
+The framework type defines a type of service, e.g. elastic, kafka, ... .

 #### framework-implementation
-The framework implementation defines the implementation of a framework type, e.g. an elastic implementation.
+The framework implementation defines the implementation of a framework type, e.g. an elastic, kafka, ... implementation.
 A framework implementation has a version.

 A framework implementation consists of the following.
 * `parameters`
   * Parameters allow for the configuration of you framework implementation templates on instantiation.
 * `templates`
   * Templates define the resources that can be applied by this framework implementation.
-  * Templates like config maps, service, deployment, stateful set, ...
+  * Templates are config maps, service, deployment, stateful set, ...
 * `tasks`
   * Tasks list the resource templates that get applied together.
 * `plans`